stevenrskelton/stevenrskelton.github.io/_posts/2013-12-28-real-time-data-mining-spark.md

 ### Eclipse Setup

 As of Dec 2013, Spark is at version 0.8.1, and the master branch compiles to Scala 2.9.3.
-Users wishing to develop their applications in Scala 2.10 cannot cannot rely on Maven for pre-compiled artifacts; fortunately there is partial support through a pre-production Scala-2.10 branch.
+Users wishing to develop their applications in Scala 2.10 cannot rely on Maven for pre-compiled artifacts; fortunately there is partial support through a pre-production Scala-2.10 branch.

 ```